zeta1999/teleport/README.md

       extract		export all data from a database table to CSV.
 Required options: -from, -table extract-api		export all data from an API endpoint to CSV.
 Required options: -from, -endpoint

-      extract-load		export all data from a table in one database to another.
-Required options: -from, -to, -table extract-load-api		export all data from an API endpoint to a database.
+      extract-load		extract all data from a table in one database to another database.
+Required options: -from, -to, -table extract-load-api		extract all data from an API endpoint to a database.
 Required options: -from, -to, -endpoint

       transform		(re-)generate a materialized table form a sql statement.
 Required options: -source, -table

-      about-db		show connection information a database.
+      about-db		show connection information for a database.
 Required options: -source db-terminal		start a terminal for interacting with a database.
 Required options: -source list-tables		list the tables in a database.
 Required options: -source drop-table		drop a table.
 Required options: -source, -table